lcnbr/PhysVault/PhysNotes/QFTII/Path Integral in Phase Space.md

 ^46a265

-This form is exciting, it is precisely the action in phase space, whose associated [[Euler-Lagrange equations]], are just the [[Hamiltonian#Hamilton's equations|Hamitonian equations of motion]]
+This form is exciting, it is precisely the action in phase space, whose associated [[../AnalyticalMech/Euler-Lagrange equations]], are just the [[../AnalyticalMech/Hamiltonian#Hamilton's equations|Hamitonian equations of motion]]

 When quantum corrections are taking into account, the allowable paths can wiggle around the classical trajectory slightly, on the order of $\hbar$.